-(Tell City, IN) June 23, 2016 — Waupaca Foundry, a Hitachi Metals group company, has been awarded 2016 Large Business of The Year by Perry County Chamber of Commerce.
+(Tell City, IN) June 23, 2016 — Waupaca Foundry, has been awarded 2016 Large Business of The Year by Perry County Chamber of Commerce.
 Operating in Tell City, Indiana, the gray and ductile iron foundry was recognized for its business practices and contributions to the community.
 Over 155 business professionals and community leaders gathered on June 21, 2016 at The Schergens Center to recognize award nominees and recipients.

 At its 15th annual awards banquet, Perry County Chamber of Commerce announced the large, small, entrepreneur and non-profit businesses of the year.
 Accomplishments and the impact Perry County businesses have made on the community were recognized.
 The Chamber cited Waupaca Foundry’s commitment to the community, including its financial and in-kind support to public and technical schools, as well as countless local charities, events and fundraisers benefiting the enrichment of Perry County residents and businesses alike.

 To be eligible for an award, businesses must have a strong presence in the County, possess sound business strategies and practices, and show leadership and community contributions among others.
 Criteria for the Large Business of the Year include:

 - Demonstrate positive social and/or economic impact on the region;